chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 ![Fork a Repo Button](images/fork-repo-icon.png)
 1. Click the Fork button to to create a fork under your account

-**NOTE**:  The fork refers back to the original repo - if you look under your repo name, you'll see it should look something like this: "`forked from chalmerlowe/intro_to_sprinting_codeless_project:`" much like this example from `sigsevneo`'s repository.<br>
+**NOTE**:  The fork refers back to the original repository - if you look under your repository name, you'll see it should look something like this: "`forked from chalmerlowe/intro_to_sprinting_codeless_project:`" much like this example from `sigsevneo`'s repository.<br>
 ![Fork link to original repo](images/fork-repo-link.png)

 ## Done with commands for now!

 If you (and your partner, if you're working in pairs) are done, then you can put your green sticky up!
 This is how we know you're done.
+Feel free to read the following sections to learn more about some of steps you just completed.

 ![green sticky note](images/Sticky-Note-02-Green-300px.png)